Baal28/Admin-Dashboard/README.md

 # Admin-Dashboard
-Project to put in practica grid from top.
+Project to put in practice grid from top.